scalyr/scalyr-grafana-datasource-plugin/README.md

 5. Fill out all the fields and click the save button.
 In the image below, we’ve added a query to graph CPU Utilization.
-In general, if you have used graphs and dashboards within Scalyr, you should be able to port those over to grafana usingthe same Scalyr query syntax.
+In general, if you have used graphs and dashboards within Scalyr, you should be able to port those over to grafana using the same Scalyr query syntax.

     ![CPUQuery](images/CPUQuery.png)